I Compared 6 GIS Software to Find the Best for Mapping

 What do G2 Users like about AutoCAD:

 "AutoCAD is super productive for 2D drawings (drafting and annotation).
-It allows me to create multiple or very large technical drawings (blueprints) and building plans with less fear of error due to broken relationships, which is peculiar to parametric design software.
+It allows me to create multiple or very large technical drawings (blueprints) and building plans with less fear of error due to broken relationships, which is to common issue with parametric design software.
 AutoCAD has unique abilities like the use of layers, blocks, reference, and Osnaps, which make your drafting experience unforgettable."

 - AutoCAD Review, Ofonlime W.